Putin backs tit-for-tat response to U.S. rights law

 "There was no personal persecution," Putin said.
 But after his imprisonment, Khodorkovsky's Yukos oil company was broken up and sold off, mainly to the state.

 Addressing question after question, Putin showed he still has a command over detail.
-He dismissed speculation over a back problem as rumors spread by his opponents.
+He dismissed speculation over a back problem as rumours spread by his opponents.

 Critics were scornful of his performance, particularly his remarks on democracy and the rule of law.